 Every parent has their own unique skill set.
 Building any positive skill will benefit you as a parent.

-There are a few in particular, though, that have proven to make a big difference to the relationship between you and your kids.
+There are a few in particular, though, that has proven to make a big difference to the relationship between you and your kids.

 In particular, parenting experts recognize these skills as must-haves for parents: